Xenoblade Chronicles (video game): Gameplay

 Many in-game systems affect the general flow of gameplay.
 The "Affinity" system tracks the relationships between characters and locations in the game.
-"Location Affinity" tracks the interpersonal relationships between all of the game's named characters, depicting to which degree they get along with one another, and a town's general perception of the player's controllable party.
-Completing quests can alter perception of the characters, and open up additional story sequences.
-There is also "Party Affinity", which is strictly the level of affection between each party member, ranging from indifference to love.
-These affinities can be raised by having characters participate in battle together, giving gifts, or using the "Heart-to-Heart" system.
-These "Heart-to-Hearts" are intimate moments between two characters that can show more of a character's personality, history, or thoughts, and can be initiated by having a certain level of Affinity between them.
-The Affinity system ties into how efficient characters work together in battle and gem crafting.
+"Location Affinity" tracks the interpersonal relationships between the game's named characters and how they get along with one another, as well as a town's general perception of the player's controllable party.
+Completing quests can change perception of the characters and open up additional story sequences and quests.
+There is also "Party Affinity", which is the level of affection between each party member and ranges from indifference to love.
+Affinity between party members can be raised by having them participate in battle together, giving gifts, or using the "Heart-to-Heart" system.
+"Heart-to-Hearts" are intimate moments between two characters that show more of a character's personality, history, or thoughts, and can be initiated by having a certain level of Affinity between them.
+The Affinity system affects how characters work together in battle, as well as gem crafting.
 The game also has an extensive customization system, which includes changing the characters' outfits and weapons.
-These changes are directly reflected in the game, appearing in the field and even during scripted cutscenes.
+These changes are directly reflected in the game, appearing in the field and during scripted cutscenes.